Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 ---

-It's worth noting that we're trading flexibility for conciseness.
-While some languages will provide discrete data types of each of these examples, which make reading code clearer as to what's going on, the flexibility of only one type will allow for more complex data types to be built with less experience.
-We've chosen to take this approach so that your team can be up and running quickly.
+It's worth noting that we're trading conciseness for flexibility.
+While some languages will provide discrete data types of each of these examples, which provide bespoke implementations for different data structure at the cost of added complexity, geltmsoftlang's focus should be on flattening the learning curve so your devs can be producing your products quicker, while not sacrificing language features.

 ---

 The second data type is a union[23], a data type that practically allows an option of multiple types in one field.
-Unlike the previously mentioned lua, geltmsoftlang is intended to be a strictly typed language for correctness, so we're introducing this type to allow developers to have some more control over the types used.
+Unlike the previously mentioned lua, geltmsoftlang is intended to be a strictly typed language for correctness[24], so we're introducing this type to allow developers to have some more control over the types used.

 ---